21 Mind-Blowing Lakes in New Zealand

 5. Lake Tekapo

 Next is the most photographed lake in New Zealand.
-Located in the Canterbury region on the South Island, Lake Tekapo is a hub for hydroelectricity and a site for stargazing.
-Check out what there is to do in Lake Tekapo in our Lake Tekapo – Guide for Backpackers.
+Located in the Canterbury region on the South Island, Lake Tekapo offers views of brilliant blue waters made by glacial silt washed down from the Southern Alps’ mountains.
+Around the lake, you can enjoy jet boating, hiking, getting that famous photo of the Church of the Good Shepherd and stargazing in an International Dark Sky Reserve.
+Check out what there is to do in Lake Tekapo in our 10 Best Things to Do in Lake Tekapo.

 7. Lake Mapourika

 Lake Mapourika is a product of the Franz Josef Glacier on the West Coast.
-Its dark water produced by the tannins washed in the surrounding forests gives it its super reflective surface.
+Its dark water produced by the tannins washed in the surrounding forests gives it its super reflective surface, ideal for enhancing your kayaking/fishing/boating photos.
+Learn more about what to do on this mind-blowing lake in the 25 Best Things to Do in Franz Josef.

 8. Lake Wanaka

-This lake is especially characterised by the Wanaka Tree that emerges alone from the water.
-Thanks to that tree, Lake Wanaka is another contender for the title of the most photographed lake in New Zealand.
-Find out some awesome things to do in Wanaka in Wanaka – Guide for Backpackers.
+This lake is especially characterised by “#ThatWanakaTree” which emerges alone from the water.
+Maybe not completely thanks to that tree, however, Lake Wanaka is another contender for the title of the most photographed and loved lake in New Zealand.
+Find out some awesome lake experiences in the 25 Best Things to Do in Wanaka.

 9. Lake Rotorua

 Although Rotorua does not often come to mind when it comes to listing New Zealand lakes, the town borders a phenomenal lake named, well Lake Rotorua.
-In the town full of geothermal activity, Rotorua has the North Island’s second-largest lake.
-The water fills the crater of a large ancient volcano.
+The town full of geothermal activity has the North Island’s second-largest lake.
+Not so surprisingly, the water fills the crater of a large ancient volcano.
+Check out experiences on and around the lake in the 25 Best Things to Do in Rotorua.

 21 Mind-Blowing Lakes in New Zealand© Julian Apse - Tourism New Zealand